akshayshanker/FUES/README.md

-# FUES_EGM
+# Fast Upper-Envelope Scan (FUES) for Discrete-Continuous Dynamic Programming

 The Endogenous grid method (EGM) using fast upper-envelope scan (FUES).

-Initial beta replication material for `Fast upper-envelope scan for discrete-continuous dynamic programming' by Dobrescu and Shanker (2023).

 See `slides....pdf` for overview of upper envelope scan.